If your passport or ID card is lost or stolen in Guadeloupe, and you need an emergency travel document soon, this is how to apply

 Once your application has been processed, your passport or ID card will be registered internationally as invalid.
 This means no one will be able to travel on it.
 If you find your passport or ID card at a later date, you won’t be able to travel on it either.

-Your emergency travel document will usually be ready within 1 to 3 working days.
 The embassy or consulate-general will tell you when and where you can collect your document.
 Bear in mind that an emergency travel document has a shorter validity period than a passport or ID card.

 If the Ministry of Foreign Affairs decides that you need a new passport or ID card instead, the process will take longer.
 This may happen if, for example, the country you are planning to travel to does not accept Dutch emergency travel documents.
 In that case you may have to wait for up to 4 weeks.